timjogorman/RicherEventDescription/guidelines.md

 :bangbang: *Remember that this is for textually evidenced uncertainty.
 No amount of implausibility allows you to inject UNCERTAIN based upon your own opinions:*

-- *Yesterday*, I was **[<sub>ACTUAL</sub> abducted ]** by aliens.
+- Yesterday, I was **[<sub>ACTUAL</sub> abducted ]** by aliens.

 **Hypothetical Modality (HYP)**

-If ACTUAL is for modality marking certain things known about the world, and UNCERTAIN is for things which are simply unknown, HYPOTHETICAL modality is for situations involving possible worlds; where the cocurrence of the event (in the past or the future) is conditional upon specific (albeit perhaps not specified) event happening.
-This should fit your usual intuitions about conditionals
+If ACTUAL is for modality marking certain things known about the world, and UNCERTAIN is for things which are simply unknown, HYPOTHETICAL modality is for situations involving possible worlds; where the occurrence of the event (in the past or the future) is conditional upon another specific (albeit perhaps not specified) event happening.
+This should fit your usual intuitions about conditionals:

 - If the Israelis **strike<sub>HYP</sub>**, the US will surely be **dragged<sub>HYP</sub>** into a larger conflict.